 I printed out two copies, one for arrival and one for departure and kept both of them in my passport, ready for when I was at immigration.

 Arriving in Cambodia

 I flew into Siem Reap Airport, so this process might be slightly different if you’re going to one of the other entry points.

-You can use your e-visa to exit the country from any airport or entry point to the country, which makes things much simpler.
+You can use your e-visa to exit the country from any airport or entry point to the country.

 Using your e-visa to exit is very simple, just follow the normal airport procedure and you’ll have no issues.

 I would recommend asking your hotel about airport transfers as most offer tuk tuk transfers both ways for around $5-$10.
-You can also get a taxi at the airport by buying a ticket from the kiosk as you leave the airport, which was $15
+You can also get a taxi at the airport by buying a ticket at the airport, which was $15.